 Assistance and Resources

 The Environmental Health & Safety is available for consultation and assistance in assessing excavation and trenching operations.
 Special situations may require outside expert assistance also.
-Departments should also work with EHS in the administrative annual review to review protocols in excavations and trenching operations.
+Departments should also work with EHS during the annual safety review to review protocols in excavations and trenching operations.